ldsstem/ldsstemdoc/docs/frontend/overview.md

 # Overview

 LDS is a user interactive web application mainly using [ReactJS](https://reactjs.org/).
-For the user interface, it is using [Material UI](https://material-ui.com/) as the framework and using api request to make communication with the backend api serivce.
-It is also using many react plugin library.
+For the user interface, it is using [Material UI](https://material-ui.com/) as the framework and using api request to make communication with the backend API serivce.
+It is also using many React plugin library.
 Please check the following list for more details:

 * [axios](https://github.com/axios/axios): handle api request and receiving response
 * [react-chartjs-2](https://github.com/reactchartjs/react-chartjs-2): dashboard chart